Effective communication is at the core of all human interaction.

 Mission & Goals

-The mission of the communication arts program at Cumberlands is to provide the opportunity and training to improve your verbal and written communication skills.
+The mission of the communication arts degree at Cumberlands is to provide the opportunity and training to improve your verbal and written communication skills.
 Through the program, you will become a more effective and ethically responsible communicator.

-Communication Arts Careers & Outcomes
+Communication & Media Arts Careers & Outcomes

 All stats from U.S. Bureau of Labor Statistics